Shopify/ui-extensions/packages/checkout-ui-extensions/documentation/conditional-props.md

 #### Getting started

 You'll need the `Style` helper to help you write conditional styles easily.
-If you are using vanilla JavaScript:
+If you are using vanilla JavaScript, then use the following package:

 ```js
 import {Style} from '@shopify/checkout-ui-extensions';
 ```

-If you're using React:
+If you're using React, then use the following package:

 ```jsx
 import {Style} from '@shopify/checkout-ui-extensions-react';